pivotal/docs-tap/scc/ootb-supply-chain-testing.md

 the namespace has the following objects in it (including the ones marked with '_new_' whose explanation and details are provided below):

-- **image secret**: a Kubernetes secret of type `kubernetes.io/dockerconfigjson` filled with credentials for pushing the container images built by the supply chain (see Supply Chain Basic for details)
+- **image secret**: A Kubernetes secret of type `kubernetes.io/dockerconfigjson` filled with credentials for pushing the container images built by the supply chain.
+   For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- **service account**: the identity to be used for any interaction with the Kubernetes API made by the supply chain (see Supply Chain Basic for details)
+- **service account**: The identity to be used for any interaction with the Kubernetes API made by the supply chain.
+  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- **role**: the set of capabilities that we want to assign to the service account - it must provide the ability to manage all of the resources that the supplychain is responsible for (see Supply Chain Basic for details)
+- **role**: The set of capabilities that you want to assign to the service account.
+It must provide the ability to manage all of the resources that the supplychain is responsible for.
+  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- **rolebinding**: binds the role to the service account, i.e., grants the capabilities to the identity (see Supply Chain Basic for details)
+- **rolebinding**: Binds the role to the service account.
+  It grants the capabilities to the identity.
+  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- (optional) **git credentials secret**: when using GitOps for managing the delivery of applications (or a private git source), provides the required credentials for interacting with the git repository (see Supply Chain Basic for details).
+- (Optional) **git credentials secret**: When using GitOps for managing the delivery of applications or a private git source, this secret provides the credentials for interacting with the git repository.
+  For more information, see [Out of The Box Supply Chain Basic](ootb-supply-chain-basic.md).

-- **Tekton pipeline** (_new_): a pipeline to be ran whenever the supply chain hits the stage of testing the source code
+- **Tekton pipeline** (_new_): A pipeline run whenever the supply chain hits the stage of testing the source code